Deathspike/normalasser/README.md

 To extract a different language than _English_ from a `.mkv`, like `ger` for _German_, run:

-    normalize-ssa parse -l ger /path/to/your/fileOrDirectory
+    normalize-ssa parse --language ger /path/to/your/fileOrDirectory

 And to select a different font size, run:

-    normalize-ssa parse -s large /path/to/your/fileOrDirectory
+    normalize-ssa parse --size large /path/to/your/fileOrDirectory

 The valid font sizes are `tiny`, `small`, `normal`, `large` or `huge`.